According to the World Health Organisation - Murcia has the healthiest climate in Europe!

 You may suffer from historic overload in Murcia Spain as there seems to be a monumental building on every corner.
 Most of which are in pristine condition after long and costly restorations.

 Port City of Cartagena

-The origins of Cartagena goes back over 3.000 years and due to its deep water port area was one of Spain’s main navel bases.
+The origins of Cartagena dates back over 3.000 years and due to its deepwater port area was one of Spain’s main naval bases.
 The city went into some decline during the mid 20th century but has undergone a major redevelopment in the past 20 years.

-When the Spanish navel base closed the archaeologists moved in transforming the many historic sites into stunning places to visit.
-The cities undeniable historic symbol is the Roman Theatre Museum a true wonder of the Roman occupation, the site includes the Pascual Riquelme Palace and the Santa María la Vieja Cathedral, interestingly the Cathago Nova Theatre was not discovered until 1990.
+When the Spanish naval base closed the archaeologists moved in transforming the many historic sites into stunning places to visit.
+The cities undeniable historic symbol is the Roman Theatre Museum a true wonder of the Roman occupation, the site includes the Pascual Riquelme Palace and the Santa María la Vieja Cathedral, interestingly the Carthago Nova Theatre was not discovered until 1990.

 Murcia has more than its fair share of festivals and fiestas going on throughout the year.
-The pick of the years festivities is Holy Week in in April, the annual fair dedicated to the cities patron saint La Virgen de la Fuensanta.
+The pick of the annual festivities is Holy Week in April, the annual fair dedicated to the cities patron saint La Virgen de la Fuensanta.

 If you like the carnival atmosphere then February is a great time to visit and dress up in the colourful carnival costumes and participate in any of the numerous activities which go on throughout the month.